Soil replacement for residential yards

 Planning for soil replacement

-Once we identify properties that may qualify, we mail a letter to property owners inviting them to participate and attend a program orientation meeting.
+When we're ready to start the planning process, we mail a letter to property owners inviting them to participate and attend a program orientation meeting.

 Soil replacement sequence